 Natural Birth Can Cause Pelvic Floor Problems

-During natural childbirth, the pelvic floor muscles get lax, stretched, and sometimes bruised.
+During natural childbirth, the pelvic floor muscles get lax, stretched and sometimes bruised.
 This can cause prolapsed organs and persistent back problems.
 Sometimes these problems resolve on their own in time, and sometimes they require surgical treatment.
 Some women have found that their quality of life has been permanently impacted.

 Natural Birth is Dangerous for Multiples

 One of the reasons that c-section rates have increased in recent years is attributed to the fact that multiple birth rates have also increased.
-Delivery multiples (twins, triplets, etc.) naturally can be dangerous.
+Delivering multiples (twins, triplets, etc.) naturally can be dangerous.
 Multiples are more likely to be breech, and there is a greater chance of the umbilical cord becoming tangled.
 There is also an increased risk of oxygen deprivation as the birth process may take longer.

 Postpartum Depression is More Common after a C-Section

 Having surgery is never easy, and when that surgery involves your unborn child, the process can be even more traumatic.
 Hormone changes after delivery can cause any new mom to experience postpartum depression.
 It is more common among women who have had c-sections.
 This is attributed to factors including the stigma on c-sections and many women feeling judged or inadequate.
-Further, recovery is longer, which makes new moms feel more stressed.
+Further, recovery is typically longer, which makes new moms feel more stressed.